 Children of Disabled Workers: $351.70

-August’s statistics revealed a decrease of 12,000 disability beneficiaries.
-Decreases like this are not unusual within the program.
+August’s statistics revealed a decrease of more than 12,000 disability beneficiaries.
+Decreases like this are not unusual.
 There is no clear-cut answer as to why the decrease in beneficiaries occurred, but it’s likely due to normal fluctuations within the program.
-A similar drop of over 64,000 beneficiaries was seen in July of this year.
+A similar drop of more than 64,000 beneficiaries was seen in July of this year.
 It’s important to keep in mind that this decrease is accounting for beneficiaries who are deceased, fraudulent claims, and individuals who re-joined the workforce.

-As seen in the graph below, the number of beneficiaries has remained steady over the past year.
+As seen in the graph below, the number of beneficiaries remained steady during the past year.
 This can be crucial for beneficiaries who have a disability claim pending or are looking to apply for benefits in the future.

 Seeking Legal Help

 When it comes to applying for Social Security Disability benefits, many people rely on the assistance of an advocate or attorney.
 Advocates and attorneys know the ins and outs of the program and can help qualified individuals secure the benefits they need.
-On top of that, legal representatives are with you every step of the way and can help you with collecting medical documentation, contact the SSA on your behalf, and if necessary help you appeal an unfavorable decision.
+In addition, legal representatives are with you every step of the way and can help you with collecting medical documentation, contact the SSA on your behalf, and if necessary help you appeal an unfavorable decision.